greenhub-project/batteryhub/README.md

 Learn more at [hmatalonga.github.io/greenhub](https://hmatalonga.github.io/greenhub).

-The Android app is available [here](https://github.com/hmatalonga/greenhub/releases/download/v1.0-alpha.2/greenhub-v1.0-alpha.2.apk).
+The Android app is available [here](https://github.com/hmatalonga/greenhub/releases/download/v1.0-alpha.5/greenhub-v1.0-alpha.5.apk).

-**Disclamer:** The project is still under heavy development, at the moment is in alpha stage.
-Currently no data is being uploaded since the web server is not online yet.
+**Disclamer:** The project is still under heavy development, at the moment is in alpha testing phase.
+If you would like to participate join [here](https://play.google.com/apps/testing/hmatalonga.greenhub).

 ## Build Instructions